Finding The Key To Success

 Massage can increase circulation by manually applying pressure and movement, it stimulates nerve receptors causing the blood vessels to dilate, it increase oxygen capacity, loosens muscles, and increases the body’s secretions.
 Not only do we become more focused and productive after a great massage, but during the massage it takes you out of the hectic pace and forces you to be still.
 Your mind is allowed to relax so that it can gear up when needed.

-Beverly’s Hot Tip for National Relaxation Day:
+Beverly’s Hot Tip For Building Resiliency and Celebrating National Relaxation Day:

 Go out and treat yourself to a relaxing massage.